Charlton Athletic welcomes supporters with disabilities to The Valley and actively seeks to make a visit to SE7 enjoyable for all.

 When you book your ticket, you will need to state your requirements.
 For example, if you would like a headset, a lift pass or a parking space.

-You can contact the Ticket Office by calling 03330 14 44 44, by visiting the Valley Superstore in person or, if this is not convenient, you can email email@example.com.
+You can contact the Ticket Office by calling 03330 14 44 44, by visiting The Valley in person or, if this is not convenient, you can email email@example.com.

 There may be occasions when ticket office staff will need to refer you to the Disability Liaison Officer (DLO), who will contact you directly to ensure your request can be satisfied.
 You can also contact them by calling 020 8333 4000.